The base for this mushroom congee recipe gets most of its flavor from the mushrooms, but it’s dressed up by the toppings that you choose.

 You can also use other grains like millet, black rice, oats, and even add in mung or aduki beans or corn.
 I have a recipe with many of those in The Ultimate Vegan Cookbook for Your Instant Pot.

-Just know that if you are having a stomach flu or other digestion and your Doctor suggests that you eat white rice for awhile you can switch it out.
+Just know that if you are having the stomach flu or other digestion and your Doctor suggests that you eat white rice for a while you can switch it out.